amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-3-branching.md

 }
 else if (age == 15)
 {
-    Console.WriteLine("You can't drive on your own yet, but you are eligible for a learners permit.");
+    Console.WriteLine("You can't drive on your own yet, but you are eligible for a learner’s permit.");
 }
 else
 {
-    Console.WriteLine("I'm sorry, but you are not old enough to drive");
+    Console.WriteLine("I'm sorry, but you are not old enough to drive.");
 }
 ```

 #### Skills to Practice

 - Branching if statements with `else if` and `else`
-- Making a main menu
+- Implementing menu systems

 ---